SamCollins1327/Download-More-RAM/README.md

 The specific Windows 11 build is - 28000.1

 Use of any other build of Windows 11 will require the colleciton of new fingerprints for the functions patched in the attack.
-This can be done with a tool such as IDA pro, the hex values of the target funcitons listed in `patcher_updated.c` must be replaced with fresh ones from the disassembley of `skci.dll` and `ci.dll` on the target system, which may be found in the System32 directory.
+This can be done with a tool such as IDA pro, the hex values of the target funcitons listed in `patcher.c` must be replaced with fresh ones from the disassembley of `skci.dll` on the target system, which may be found in the System32 directory.

+## Build Instructions
+Note - we provide pre-compiled tools for ease of replicaiton.
+To build tools from source follow these steps.

+For `DMR_SPD_Tool`, `DMR_SPD_Tool_Headless`, `RTCore-write`, `RTCore_dump`, `RTCore_read`, `TrueSightKiller`, `TrueSigntKiller_NoDriverLoad`, and `WinPmem-custom`.
+These tools are provided as visual studio projects.
+These can be built using Visual Studio Community Edition.
+For each project, open the corresponding `.sln` file, navigate to the build menu and build as release.

+For `helper_optimised.c`, `patcher.c`, and `sig_finder.c`.
+These tools can be compiled using gcc with no additional options with Mingw-w64.

+In the cases of `TrueSightKiller`, `TrueSigntKiller_NoDriverLoad`, and `WinPmem-custom`, all credit goes towards the original autheors as we make only light-medium edits.

 ## Quickstart steps for reproducing the proof of concept

 1. Navigate into the `Precompiled_Tools` directory.
-Set the PATH_PLACEHOLDER values in `runme.bat` to the directory of the file.
+Set the path values in `runme.bat` to the directory of the file.
 All the folowing steps should be run from an elevated command prompt.
+2. Install primo ramdisk utility trial version and add the path to `rxprd.exe` to the PATH enviromental variable
-2. Run `DMR_SPD_TOOL.exe`, you should also have `MsIo64.sys` in the same directory as the tool.
+3. Run `DMR_SPD_TOOL.exe`, you should also have `MsIo64.sys` in the same directory as the tool.
 Select the appropriate DIMM slot then select `alias DIMM', you can also check the write protection first with option 2.
-3. Run `bcdedit /set removememory 8192`, then restart the PC.
+4. Run `bcdedit /set removememory 8192`, then restart the PC.
 Verify you are running with aliased memory in task maanger or msinfo.
 16GB should be installed with 8GB avaliable.
-4. Run `runme.bat`
+5. Run `runme.bat`

 ## Steps for reproducing the proof of concept in detail